azadurbu/Easy-Bike/README.md

-🚲 Easy Bike Management System - Chittagong Metropolitan City
+# 🚲 Easy Bike Management System – Chittagong Metropolitan City

-A web-based bike registration and monitoring system designed to regulate and manage the operation of easy bikes (electric three-wheelers) within Chittagong Metropolitan City.
-This system ensures that only registered and authorized vehicles can operate on city roads by providing tools for registration, permit management, ownership tracking, and fee collection.
+A **web-based registration and monitoring platform** designed to regulate and manage the operation of **easy bikes (electric three-wheelers)** within **Chittagong Metropolitan City**.
+This system ensures that only **authorized and registered** vehicles can operate on city roads by offering tools for registration, permit issuance, ownership tracking, and fee collection.

+---

-📌 Key Features
+## 📌 Features

-📝 Easy Bike Registration
+### ✅ Easy Bike Registration

-Register all operating easy bikes with owner details and vehicle information.
+Register all easy bikes with detailed owner information and vehicle specifications.

-🚫 Restrict Unregistered Vehicles
+### 🚫 Restrict Unregistered Vehicles

-Block or flag unauthorized bikes from operating within the city limits.
+Automatically block or flag unauthorized bikes from operating within the city limits.

-🛣️ Road Permission System
+### 🛣️ Road Permission System

-Bike owners must purchase road permits (daily/weekly/monthly) to legally use specific routes.
+Owners can purchase **daily, weekly, or monthly road permits** for using designated routes.

-💳 Fee & Payment Management
+### 💳 Fee & Payment Management

-Collect and track registration fees, permit charges, and renewals through a digital system.
+Digitally collect and track registration fees, permit payments, and renewals.

-🔄 Ownership Transfer
+### 🔄 Ownership Transfer

-Allows secure and trackable ownership changes for easy bikes.
+Secure features for transferring vehicle ownership with proper verification.

-🧑‍💼 Admin Panel for Authorities
+### 🧑‍💼 Admin Dashboard

-Dashboard for transport department officials to oversee vehicle records, monitor compliance, and generate reports.
+A dedicated portal for transport authorities to monitor vehicles, verify compliance, manage permits, and generate reports.

+---

-🎯 Project Goals
+## 🎯 Project Goals

-Ensure safe, legal, and organized operation of easy bikes.
+* Ensure safe, legal, and organized easy-bike operations.

-Prevent the use of unregistered or unauthorized vehicles.
+* Prevent the use of unregistered or unauthorized vehicles.

-Provide a centralized digital platform for easy bike management.
+* Provide a centralized digital platform for transport regulation.

-Improve traffic flow and reduce illegal parking or overloading.
+* Improve traffic flow and reduce illegal parking or overloading.

-Support revenue collection for permits and services.
+* Support efficient revenue collection for permits and services.

-🛠️ Tech Stack (Suggested)

-Frontend: HTML, CSS, JavaScript, Bootstrap

-Backend: PHP

-Database: MySQL
+---

-🏙️ Target Area
+## 🏙️ Target Area

-Chittagong Metropolitan City, Bangladesh – focused on improving urban transport regulation and digitization.
+**Chittagong Metropolitan City, Bangladesh** — aimed at enhancing urban transport regulation through digitization and smart monitoring.

+---

+## 📄 License

+**This project is proprietary and developed for Chattogram City Corporation, Chattogram, Bangladesh.
+Unauthorized distribution is prohibited.